abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 the mind as opposed to when we experience negativity, which turns the mind toward all the flaws we perceive in everyone.
-So pay attention to gratitude---kataññū---learn to appreciate the goodness of others, which will have the most beneficial results for our practice and wellbeing.
+So pay attention to gratitude---kataññū---learn to appreciate the goodness of others, which will have the most beneficial results for our practice and well-being.

 # Physical Therapy for the Mind